kayreeder/elist_analysis/README.md

 **Loyalty program performance:** Compare sales between loyalty and non-loyalty members to evaluate retention success

 **Geographic trends:** Visualize sales by region to uncover strong areas for targeted growth

+A screenshot of a computer

+AI-generated content may be incorrect.